 - The vehicle spent more than 30 days [total] in the shop while being repaired.

-If your car is considered a lemon, you are entitled to have your car replaced OR get a refund of the purchase price of your car (California Lemon Law).
+If your car is considered a lemon, you are entitled to have your car replaced OR a refund of your car’s purchase price (California Lemon Law).

-If you are driving around thinking “my dealer sold me a lemon” you are probably driving a car that keeps breaking down.
+If you are driving around thinking “my car dealer sold me a bad used car” then you may have a case against your dealership.
 Many people believe that a used lemon is a crappy car that they are stuck with, but that is not true.
-In most states, there are good laws that protect consumers and make it possible to return a car that is defective.
+In most states, there are good laws that protect consumers and make it possible to return a defective car.

 For example, if your car’s air conditioning is not working and you take it to the dealer 3 times but they can’t fix it during the warranty period, it’s like baseball, after the 3rd strike the dealer is out.
 The same is true if the dealer has the car in the shop for more than 30 days trying to fix the problem, after a total of 30 days, if the dealer hasn’t been able to fix the problem, the car is officially a lemon.

 I was Sold a Lemon Car – What Should I Do?

-Once you come to the conclusion that your car is a lemon, the best option is to call a lawyer to file a claim to get your money back and cancel the contract.
+Once you conclude that your car is a lemon, the best option is to call a lawyer to file a claim to get your money back and cancel the contract.
 A lawyer will have to make a formal claim with all of the paperwork from prior repairs.
 A good claim shows that all of the repairs were for the same problem, during the warranty period, and the problem was never fixed after 3 or more repair attempts.

 What Happens When My Car is Officially a Lemon?